To provide readers of all ages book recommendations so they can find joy in the pages!

 The noun discernment comes from the Latin word discernere, meaning “separate.”
 It describes a wise way of judging between things, or a particularly perceptive way of seeing things.
 If you can understand something that’s somewhat hidden or obscure — like figuring out the themes of a confusing book, for example — you’re using discernment.

 We need to be able to discern for ourselves what is worthy of applauding and what requires warning against.
 The key word being “separate” not “avoid”.
-We will face these things in life whether we want to or not – so it is a good idea to teach our children how to do this.
-Books can provide an opportunity for us to practice and train to be discerning.
+We will face these things in life whether we want to or not – so it is a good idea to practice this and to teach our children how to do this.
+Books can provide that opportunity.